RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab03/README.md

    ![17-activity-refresh.png](images/17-activity-refresh.png "Activity Refresh")

-1. _(Optional)_ Visit the application URL in the browser and verify if the record can be fetched.  *Replace `101` in the URI with your corresponding user number.*
+1. _(Optional)_ Visit the application URL in the browser and verify if the record can be fetched.

   **REQUEST**
   ```